trrapp12/Space-Rhino/README.md

 ### Description:

 This is a personal passion project I started to challenge myself to learn how to connect to an API.
-The lastest version demonstrates:
+The lastest version demonstrates all of the previous PLUS:

-- [x] Create functions to iterate through the objects and pull out the information from the object.
+🆕 Tracking multiple states with .useState() hook.

-- [x] Display photos and information in a better UX/UI experience.
+🆕 Passing state from child -> parent and parent -> child

-- [x] integrate React.JS to create use MVC to create templates for all the information.
+🆕 use useEffect() hook to update effects

-- [x] Create stateful components with the .useState() hook
+🆕 move from a purely Vanilla JavaScript app to a React App

-- [x] Monitor and update side effects with the .useEffect() hook
+🆕

 The original v1.0 was built on pure Vanilla JavaScript and demonstrated the following: